We can investigate some complaints about the price of electricity, gas and water in Victoria.

 Visit the Trouble paying a bill page if you are having trouble paying a bill.

 What is a best offer?
-267.60 KB A best offer is the cheapest generally available offer from your energy retailer compared to your current plan.
+A best offer is the cheapest generally available offer from your energy retailer compared to your current plan.

-Charges on water bills - metropolitan 410.42 KB Explains the main charges on the bills of residential water customers in Greater Metropolitan Melbourne — and how and when these charges are applied.
+Charges on water bills (metropolitan water corporations) Explains the main charges on the bills of residential water customers in Greater Metropolitan Melbourne - and how and when these charges are applied.

-Charges on water bills - regional urban 488.50 KB Explains the main charges on the bills of regional water customers.
+Charges on water bills (regional urban water corporations) Explains the main charges on the bills of regional water customers.

 If your prices have increased in line with your contract and regulations, we can’t investigate.
 If, however, you think the wrong charges and tariffs have been applied to your account, contact your company.
 If you’re not happy with its response, contact us.